CSchlipp/dockerfile-ssl-certs-generator/README.md

 -----
 Origin: https://github.com/stakater/dockerfile-ssl-certs-generator

-This is a small docker image based off `alpine linux` which allows you to create one or multiple client certificates for mutual TLS authentication.
+This is a small docker image based on `alpine linux` which allows you to create one or multiple client certificates for mutual TLS authentication.

+Default settings are suitable for usage with [Traefik](https://containo.us/traefik/).
 ```
 $ docker run -v /tmp/certs:/certs cschlipp/client-cert-ca:latest
 ----------------------------